neroshop/neroshop/external/curl/docs/INTERNALS.md

 Library Symbols
 ===============

- All symbols used internally in libcurl must use a `Curl_` prefix if they're used in more than a single file.
+ All symbols used internally in libcurl must use a `Curl_` prefix if they are used in more than a single file.
 Single-file symbols must be made static.
  Public ("exported") symbols must use a `curl_` prefix.
 (There are exceptions, but they are to be changed to follow this pattern in future versions.)
 Public